Protect your Android from threats

 Setting up an ad blocker is usually a snap.
 If it’s a browser extension, simply go to the Chrome Web Store (or the equivalent on a different browser), search for the ad blocker you want, and click the download button to add it to your browser.
 From there, check the settings to configure it according to your preferences.

 For an ad blocker app or secure browser, simply download the installation file and then follow the instructions.
 Again, go to the settings to finetune your choices.
+While you're at it, improve your browser safety by installing the Avast Online Security Chrome extension or Mozilla add-on to get additional information about visited websites.

 Can I use an ad blocker on any device?